dili91/rate-limiting/carbon-intensity-api/README.md

 ## Rate limiting configuration

-Currently the rate limiter is configured to have a bucket size of `5` token, and a validity of `60s`.
+Currently the rate limiter is configured to have a window size of `5`, and a duration of `60s`.
 Rate limiting is based on the IP address from which the request originates.
 The same IP address can invoke the carbon intensity endpoint only 5 times in a minute.
 Every further request should be throttled and the caller should receive [a standard 429 HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429)